Global Antiquity: Making Progress?

 Afternoon: Progress among ancient historians

-1.45 - 3.30
+1.45 - 3.15

 Fostering cooperation (Coordinator: Walter Scheidel)

-· Dan Hoyer (Seshat Project)
+· Dan Hoyer (Seshat Project) - statement

-· Josephine Quinn (Oxford/Cambridge)
+· Josephine Quinn (Oxford/Cambridge) - statement

-· Sören Stark (ISAW NYU)
+· Sören Stark (ISAW NYU) - statement

-· Greg Woolf (UCLA/ISAW NYU)
+· Greg Woolf (UCLA/ISAW NYU) - statement

 Break

-Concluding session: The future of research & teaching
+Concluding session: the future of research & teaching

 · everyone